-The ponds at the Brooklyn Botanical Gardens are teeming with microbial life.
+The ponds at the Brooklyn Botanic Gardens are teeming with microbial life.
 Those microbes live out dramatic lives that we never get to see.
 I visit the Gardens regularly and they kindly allow me to write about what I find on their blog.
 Come read the latest here:

 I made a short documentary all about the unusual biology of Lichen.
 It's part of an anthology film called MOSAIC, commissioned by Imagine Science Films and Labocine.
 MOSAIC will premiere at the 10th Imagine Science Festival in New York City on October 13th.